 YEARLY AND LIFETIME RESP CONTRIBUTION LIMITS AND CARRY FORWARD ROOM:

-One of the great things about an RESP is that you can carry over unused contribution room into future years.
-However, there is a catch: Only one previous year's worth of contributions can be used each year.
+A strategic advantage to the RESP is that it will carry over unused contribution room from the past into future years.
+The stipulation, however, is that only one previous year's amount of contributions can be used each year.